je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate all required fields within the form using valid data. _(currently only "Public info" is optional field)_
+2. Fill in all required fields within the form using valid data. _(currently only "Public info" is optional field)_
 3. Click on "Sign up" button.

 **Expected result**: